dynamist/subgit/README.md

 sgit repo add redis git@github.com:Grokzen/redis-py-cluster.git master
 ```

-Then proceed to the initial clone/pull of all repos in the config file and move the repo to the specified revision
+Then proceed to the initial clone/pull of all repos in the config file and move the repo to the specified revision.
+Running `update` command without any arguments will update all repos defined in the configuration file.

 ```
 sgit update